GovTechSG/seed-documentation/device-cleanup-policy-faqs.md

 <details><summary style="font-size:20px;font-weight:bold">I am back to work after taking leave for 3 or more months, do I need to re-onboard my device to SEED?</summary>

-Refer to MDM certificate on [MDM certificate and device cleanup policy](device-cleanup-policy).
+Refer to MDM certificate on [MDM certificate and device clean-up policy](device-clean-up-policy).

 </details>
      <hr />